Hans-Jürgen Wischnewski: Political influence

-Because of his good relations with Arab politicians since the days of the Algerian War, Wischnewski was nicknamed "Ben Wisch" by Chancellor Willy Brandt (later sometimes spoofed as "Ben Cash" because of his duty as the SPD federal treasurer).
+Because of his strong relations with Arab politicians since the days of the Algerian War, Wischnewski was nicknamed "Ben Wisch" by Chancellor Willy Brandt (later sometimes spoofed as "Ben Cash" because of his duty as the SPD federal treasurer).
 His efforts decisively improved the West German diplomatic relations with numerous Arab and African countries.
 Also, after the 1973 Chilean coup d'état, he played a vital role in rescuing German and European hostages.

-Wischnewski is best known outside Germany for his involvement in the "German Autumn" of 1977: when the German business executive Hanns Martin Schleyer was kidnapped by the militant Red Army Faction (RAF) in September, Wischnewski visited several Arabian governments and during the joint RAF and PFLP hijacking of Lufthansa Flight 181 in October followed the plane to Mogadishu, negotiating with the Somalian government.
-His success allowed German GSG 9 troops to storm the plane and rescue 90 hostages; three of the hijackers were killed in the process.
+Wischnewski became widely known internationally for his pivotal role in the negotiations during the "German Autumn" terrorist attacks of 1977.
+When West German business executive Hanns Martin Schleyer was kidnapped by the militant Red Army Faction (RAF) in September, Wischnewski followed the joint RAF and Popular Front for the Liberation of Palestine (PFLP) hijacking of Lufthansa Flight 181 to Mogadishu, Somalia, in October.
+During the hijacking, he engaged in diplomatic efforts with several Arabian governments on behalf of Federal Chancellor Helmut Schmidt and negotiated with the Somalia government.
+As a special representative of the West German Federal Government, he negotiated with local authorities at the airports where the plane landed, including in Mogadishu, where he successfully coordinated the West German GSG 9 counterterrorism unit's storming of the plane and rescue of 91 hostages.
+Three of the hijackers were killed, and the fourth survived her critical injuries.

-Wischnewski later travelled to Nicaragua, to intermediate between the Sandinista National Liberation Front and its Contra opponents.
+Wischnewski later travelled to Nicaragua, to mediate between the Sandinista National Liberation Front and its Contra opponents.
 In Latin America, he became known as "Commandante Hans".

-His commitment to the rights of the Palestinian people earned him an award by president Yasser Arafat.
-Wischnewski was a long-time member of the German-Arabian Association, until he left after a dispute with its president Jürgen Möllemann.
+In 1997, for his commitment to the rights of the Palestinian people, he was awarded the highest Palestinian order by Yasser Arafat.
+Wischnewski was a long-time member of the German-Arabian Association until he left after a dispute with its president Jürgen Möllemann.
 He also was a member of the Steering Committee of the Bilderberg Group.